varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 =======

 VCL was developed by Poul-Henning Kamp in cooperation with Verdens Gang AS, Redpill Linpro and Varnish Software.
-This manual page was written by Dag-Erling Smørgrav and later edited by Poul-Henning Kamp, Kristian Lyngstøl and Per Buer.
+This manual page is written by Per Buer, Poul-Henning Kamp, Martin Blix Grydeland, Kristian Lyngstøl and possibly others.

 COPYRIGHT
 =========